diekhans/gencode-backmap/README.md

   - `gene_conflict` - Transcripts in the gene mapped to multiple locations.
   - `gene_size_change` - Transcripts caused gene's length to change by more than 50%.
      This is to detect mapping to processed pseudogenes and mapping across tandem gene duplications.
-  - `automatic_ncrna` - Gene is a small non-coding RNA from an automatic process (ENSEMBL source).
-These are not mapped if the `--skipAutomaticNonCoding` is available.
+  - `automatic_gene` - Gene is a from an automatic process (ENSEMBL source).
+These are take from the target annotations `--useTargetForAutoGenes` is specified.
+  - `pseudogene` - Pseuduogene annotations (excluding polymorphic).
+These are take from the target annotations `--useTargetForPseudoGenes` is specified.
 - `remap_original_id` - Original ID attribute of the feature.
 If a feature is split when mapped, new IDs are created, otherwise the original ID is used.
 - `remap_original_location` - Location of the feature in the source genome.